 Kecheng Fang (方可成) is a doctoral candidate at the Annenberg School for Communication, University of Pennsylvania.
 His research interests include political communication and journalism, mainly in the Chinese context.
 He has published papers in academic journals including New Media & Society, Journal of Contemporary China, and Media Asia.
-Before coming to the U.S., Kecheng worked as a political journalist at Southern Weekly (南方周末) for three years.
-He has appeared in media including BBC, Financial Times, Foreign Policy, The New Yorker, and Politico, commenting on issues related to news media and Chinese politics.
-Previously, he studied at Peking University in China and the University of Wisconsin-Madison.
+Before coming to the U.S., Kecheng worked as a political journalist at Southern Weekly for three years.
+He has commented on media and Chinese politics for the BBC, Financial Times, Foreign Policy, The New Yorker and Politico.
+He studied at Peking University and the University of Wisconsin-Madison.

-Melissa Chan is a reporter currently working with The New York Times on a series of special projects focusing on technology, democracy, and global affairs and how these forces impact ordinary people.
+Melissa Chan is a reporter currently working with The New York Times on a series of special projects focusing on technology, democracy and global affairs, and how these forces impact ordinary people.
 She is also a collaborator with the Global Reporting Centre.
-Previously, she worked for Al Jazeera America, covering stories on social justice, the economy, the environment, and the rural American West.
+Previously, she worked for Al Jazeera America, covering social justice, the economy, the environment and the rural American West.
 With Al Jazeera English, she served as China correspondent for five years before her expulsion from the country in 2012 for the channel's reports.
-Her work has received a number of awards, including two Human Rights Press Awards, the Asian Television Award, and a nod from the Overseas Press Club.
-She has also reported from Cuba, Canada, South Korea, North Korea, Hong Kong, Kuala Lumpur, Mongolia, Moscow, Jerusalem, Ramallah, and Gaza.
-She is a graduate of Yale University and also has an M.Sc. in Comparative Politics from the London School of Economics.
+Her work has received numerous awards, including two Human Rights Press Awards, the Asian Television Award and a nod from the Overseas Press Club.
+She is a graduate of Yale University and has an M.Sc. in Comparative Politics from the London School of Economics.

 Shannon Tiezzi, Founding Vice President, ICJA